Brenda Song: 2010s: Mainstream transition

 In 2012 and 2013, Song had a recurring role as Alissa in the TV series Scandal in the first and second seasons.
 In 2013, Song had a recurring role as Daisy in New Girl.
 In August 2013, Song was cast in a leading role in the Fox television series Dads, in which Song portrayed Veronica.
 The series' pilot episode was criticized by Asian-American watchdog groups because Song's character wore a stereotypical "sexy Asian schoolgirl" costume, which was deemed "racist" by watchdog groups.
 In an interview with Entertainment Weekly, Song defended the series and denied the racism allegations.
 Fox refused to re-shoot the scenes.
 The series premiered September 17, 2013, but in May 2014, Fox canceled the series after only one season.
 In October 2014, Song signed a talent holding deal with Fox and 20th Century Fox Television to star in a television project.
 In April 2015, Song was cast in a regular role in the NBC comedy pilot Take It From Us.
 In November 2015, Song was cast in the CBS series Life in Pieces as Bonnie.

 In February 2016, Song was cast in the CBS pilot Bunker Hill.
 Later renamed Pure Genius, the series was picked up by CBS and aired during the 2016-2017 television season, but was canceled after one season.
 In March 2017, Song was cast as a series regular in the CBS pilot Real Life.
-She was also cast in Seth Green's directorial debut Changeland, on which she worked with her future husband, Macaulay Culkin.
+She was also cast in Seth Green's directorial debut Changeland, on which she worked with her future romantic partner, Macaulay Culkin.
 In August 2017, it was announced that Song would be starring in Freeform's first original holiday film, Angry Angel, which premiered November 18, 2017.
 In March 2018, it was revealed Song would join the cast of Station 19 for a multi-episode arc.